xSilvermanx/PD5M/README.md

 -
 - [Sandy Shores Hospital](https://de.gta5-mods.com/maps/sandy-shores-hospital-mlo-interior-add-on-fivem) by grzybeek
 - [Paleto Bay Medical Center](https://de.gta5-mods.com/maps/mlo-paleto-bay-medical-center) by MrBrown1999

-## Discord

-Join our [Discord](https://discord.gg/3DNTHeT) for the latest announcements, patchnotes and more.
-Support is offered for this resource over there as well.

 ## Legal
 - You are free to use the resource for your server in any way you want.
 Only requirement is a tag for PD5M in the server-name (can be any design, e.g. plain text, in brackets, vertical lines ...).